 Parina Community Spring Project – Peru

-The project is being implemented under the direction of Kristen Gunther, graduate student at the Loma Linda University School of Public Health and Suma Marka, a Peruvian NGO operating out of Puno.
+The project is being implemented under the direction of Kristen Gunther, a graduate student at the Loma Linda University School of Public Health, and Suma Marka, a Peruvian NGO operating out of Puno.
 To read the full details about the project, CLICK HERE.

 The community of Parina, located in the rural southeast region of the Andes Mountains, adjacent to Lake Titicaca, currently struggles to access clean water sources.
 Parina is a small rural community situated approximately 12,500 feet above sea level and located outside the regional capital of Puno.
 Due to the rural location of Parina, community members lack access to clean water sources and struggle to obtain health-related services.

 Parina primarily obtains its drinking water from unprotected springs contaminated by human and animal waste, and unmaintained wells built by the government.
 The primary spring is a location in which the community obtains drinking and cooking water and takes their animals to drink.
 While water from this spring is initially pure and potable, environmental contamination and lack of maintenance leads to unclean drinking water in the spring.

 The structure of this spring is not ideal for preventing contamination of groundwater and perpetuating water-related diseases.
 Elevated levels of E. coli and fecal coliforms have been consistently found in water from the spring.
 These indicator microbes show bacterial contamination likely to lead to gastrointestinal problems and diarrhea in Parina, especially among vulnerable children, pregnant women, and the elderly.

 The project will start with the purchase of construction materials and equipment in the nearby city of Puno, and their transport by truck to Parina.
 Community members will provide certain materials that they currently have within the community, such as wood for the spring box frame and construction tools.